Maxie's World: Home media

 In 1990, select episodes were released in the United States on 30-minute, 60-minute, and 120 minute NTSC VHS tapes by Celebrity Home Entertainment's Just for Kids Mini Features line.
 Beginning in 1991, select episodes were released in the United Kingdom on 30-minute, 60-minute, and 90-minute PAL VHS tapes by Abbey Home Entertainment.
 The series was distributed by Claster Television, which was owned by Hasbro, the makers of the "Maxie" dolls.
-As a result, Hasbro must give approval before any future home video release of the series is made available.

-On October 6, 2015, Mill Creek Entertainment released Maxie's World - The Complete Series on DVD in Region 1 for the very first time.
+Mill Creek Entertainment released Maxie's World - The Complete Series on DVD in Region 1 for the very first time in October 2015.